Stakljar/Various-topics-forum/README.md

 - Browsing user profiles

 ## How to run
-Clone the repository by running:
+Clone the repository by running this command:
 ```
 git clone https://github.com/Stakljar/Various-topics-forum.git
 ```